tivrfoa/SQLite/README.md

 Be careful with forks and rewrites — there’s often little to gain, but a lot to lose.

-There's probably an extension for everything you need, enabling you to achieve your goal while maintaining the stability and portability of the core SQLite library.
+The great extension ecosystem enables you to achieve your goal while maintaining the stability and portability of the core SQLite library.

 - [How SQLite is tested](#how-sqlite-is-tested)
 - [Extensions - by Gemini](#extensions---by-gemini)